Moshati1315/HIV/docs/results.md

 Based on our hypothesis we ran a basic linear regression model on the whole dataset with the included list of features seen in the summary table below.

-The model did not do well.
-This is seen in our R-squared score of 0.086

 ### Model 1 - Full Population

 Linear Regression - Full Population